Tourism in Zanzibar: Coastal tourism

 Zanzibar is home to large numbers of beaches and clear Indian Ocean water, as well as coral and limestone scarps which allow for significant amounts of diving and snorkeling.
 The diving and snorkeling are done in marine parks.
 The aquatic life seen includes dolphins, moray eels, lion fish, octopus and lobster.
 Tourists may also go dhow cruising around the small islands.
 They can view the sunset and have refreshments on board.
 Some of these marine spaces are providing important ecosystem preservation, such as Chumbe Marine Park.

 Spice tour

 The town is famous for its spice tours.
 Tourists visit the various coconut and spice plantations in the island.
 Zanzibar is known for its variety of spices that are used to prepare food, cosmetics and medicines.
 Some of the fruits available include banana, coconut, lime, jackfruit and breadfruit.
 Spices include clove, nutmeg, black pepper, vanilla and coriander.
 Zanzibar is also known for its salt and seaweed farms that may be visited by tourists on request.

 Jozani forest and Kidike root site

 The Jozani forest is located in the central east region of Zanzibar consisting of a large mangrove swamp.
-The forest is home to the rare red colobus monkey.
+The forest is home to the rare Zanzibar red colobus monkey.
 The forest is also home to 40 species of bird and 50 species of butterfly.
 The Kidike root site is a great place to view the endangered Pemba flying fox.